 The need for tests depends on what doctors find during the history and physical examination.
 Testing is usually not necessary.
 However, if doctors find increased intraocular pressure, they may refer the person to an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders) for gonioscopy.
 A gonioscope is a special lens that allows doctors to examine the drainage channels in the eye.

 Doctors send a sample of fluids from inside the eye (vitreous or aqueous humor) to the laboratory if endophthalmitis Endophthalmitis Endophthalmitis is infection inside the eye.
 It is a medical emergency.
 Eye surgery, eye injury, or infection in the bloodstream can cause the infection.
 Severe eye pain, eye redness, and loss... read more seems likely.
 They may send a sample from the cornea or a blister if herpes simplex keratitis Herpes Simplex Keratitis Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) and is caused by herpes simplex virus.
-Eye pain, tearing, redness, a feeling... read more or herpes zoster ophthalmicus Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
-Symptoms include tingling of the forehead, blisters on... read more seems likely but the diagnosis is not certain.
+The infection commonly recurs and... read more or herpes zoster ophthalmicus Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
+Symptoms include pain and tingling of the... read more seems likely but the diagnosis is not certain.
 In the laboratory, technicians try to grow bacteria or viruses (culture) to confirm infections and determine the organism causing the infection.

 The best way to treat eye pain is to treat the cause of the pain.
 People may also need to take pain relievers (analgesics) until the pain stops.
 If an over-the-counter analgesic such as acetaminophen or a nonsteroidal anti-inflammatory drug is ineffective, an opioid may be necessary.
 Sometimes people with pain caused by anterior uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
 The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more or corneal disorders Introduction to Corneal Disorders The cornea is the clear layer in front of the iris and pupil.
 It protects the iris and lens and helps focus light on the retina.
 It is composed of cells, protein, and fluid.
 The cornea looks... read more also need to use an eye drop that prevents ciliary muscle spasm by dilating the pupil and thus reduces eye pain with light exposure.
 For example, cyclopentolate may be used.